dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries.md

 For more information, see [Annotating APIs as unsupported on specific platforms (dotnet/designs GitHub repository](https://github.com/dotnet/designs/blob/main/accepted/2020/platform-exclusion/platform-exclusion.md#build-configuration-for-platforms).

-## Blazor JavaScript isolation and object references
+## JavaScript isolation in JavaScript modules

 Blazor enables JavaScript isolation in standard [JavaScript modules](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Modules).
 JavaScript isolation provides the following benefits:

 * Imported JavaScript no longer pollutes the global namespace.
 * Consumers of the library and components aren't required to manually import the related JavaScript.

-For more information, see <xref:blazor/call-javascript-from-dotnet#blazor-javascript-isolation-and-object-references>.
+For more information, see <xref:blazor/call-javascript-from-dotnet#javascript-isolation-in-javascript-modules>.

 ::: moniker-end